 May 12th 2007 – A day I remember well.
 Stevenage Borough (as they were then) were off to Wembley to play against Kidderminster Harriers in the FA Trophy Final.
 Hopes were high and the buzz of excitement was in the air.
 I had flown from the US to watch my beloved Boro play in the first competitive game at the newly built Wembley Stadium.
-The kick-off was at 2.15pm, and by half-time at 3pm it looked like it was going to be a disappointing outcome, with James Constable scoring twice to give Kidderminster a 2-0 lead going into the break.
+The kick-off was at 2.15pm, and by half-time at 3pm it looked like it was going to be a disappointing outcome, with James Constable scoring the first and second competitive goals at the new stadium to give Kidderminster a 2-0 lead going into the break.
 The Kidderminster fans tried to get a Mexican wave going but we weren’t really up for it.

 Why?
 Because of belief.
 This game was won and lost because of what happened in the player’s minds.
 For Stevenage they came out fired up, got an early reward and believed they could repeat it.
 For Kidderminster they saw their lead cut, and if Stevenage could come out and get a reward so quickly once, why not twice?
-Kidderminster quit while they were ahead, believing they had done enough.
-Stevenage knew they had to keep the work rate up and keep fighting.
-At 2-1 Kidderminster should have played moment by moment and reset after the first goal, they were still winning but didn’t act like it.
+Kidderminster quit while they were ahead at half time, believing they had done enough.
+Stevenage knew they had to increase the work rate and fight harder.
+At 2-1 Kidderminster should have played moment by moment, reset after the first goal, and remember that they were still in the lead.
+They were still winning, but didn’t act like it and belief was failing.
 A slice of confidence was taken.
-At 2-2 the Harriers had no answers, but Stevenage, knowing the results that come from their efforts kept going.
+At 2-2 the Harriers had no answers, but Stevenage, knowing the results that came from their efforts pushed on.

 1 – Competitors are often defeated before they even enter the fray.
 Their opponent is bigger, stronger, faster, has more experience, is the world record holder, or any other number of factors that can sow a seed of doubt.
 When the seed of doubt is watered, when the game plan is altered, when accommodation is made for the opponent, and when the opponent dictates the rules of play, the game is lost.